How COVID-19 is spread

 - open windows and doors if you meet people inside, or meet them outside instead

-- stay at least 2 meters away from people (particularly indoors or in crowded places)
+- stay at least 2 metres away from people (particularly indoors or in crowded places)

 - work from home if you can, or talk to your employer about how they can help reduce your risk at work